Skip to content

 VerifyBFDPeersIntervals

-Verifies the timers of the IPv4 BFD peers in the specified VRF.
+Verifies the timers of IPv4 BFD peer sessions.

 Expected Results